MasterMan1234/bot/CONTRIBUTION.md

 Hey!

-Tis is a discord.js project
+This is a discord.js project
 I needed help with the following, so made this a hacktoberfest repo.

 1. The discord embed doesnt seem to be working.